icfnext/prosper/README.md

 }
 ```

+## Sling Models Trait

+TODO

-## JSP Tag Mixin
+## JSP Tag Trait

-The `init` methods in `com.citytechinc.aem.prosper.mixins.JspTagMixin` initialize `TagSupport` instances with a mock `PageContext` containing a `StringWriter` for capturing tag output.
+The `init` methods in `com.citytechinc.aem.prosper.traits.JspTagTrait` initialize `TagSupport` instances with a mock `PageContext` containing a `StringWriter` for capturing tag output.
 The returned proxy allows test cases to evaluate page context attributes and verify the written output (i.e. calls to `pageContext.getOut().write()`.
 Tags can also be initialized with additional page context attributes.

 ```groovy
 import javax.servlet.jsp.JspException